 What’s That Sound?

 Until the day we can either read feline minds or learn to speak their language, we’ll never know exactly why the pspsps sound is so alluring.
-There’s, unfortunately, no scientific data to give us a clear and undeniable answer to this pressing question.
+There are, unfortunately, no scientific data to give us a clear and undeniable answer to this pressing question.
 But thanks to millions of cat owners and a basic understanding of the feline psyche, we can make educated assumptions and develop reasonable theories.

 One of the leading theories as to why cats are attracted to pspsps is that the sound imitates several other sounds that cats are naturally interested in.
 Pspsps is actually an onomatopoeia for several sounds found in nature.
 It could be the sound of rustling leaves or tiny claws scratching the dirt.
 For some cats, it might remind them of a bird ruffling its feathers or the buzz of an interesting insect.
 All of these sounds signal great fun if you’re a cat with a predatory instinct.